sergiogval/sergiogval/README.md

 I'm a person who was born in the late '80s of the last century.
 I do economics and geopolitical analysis with my mom all the time.
 Also, I spend my free time in my organic garden.
 I love to read about history, human behavior, physics, biology, and other topics.
 My favorite art is cinema.
 I've seen how social dynamics have changed by new technologies.
 A former senior staff in an E-Banking business, now learning how to code web apps.

-### My goal: `Find a remote job in the tech industry, and discover new cultures around the globe.`
+### My goal: ` Be more collective less individual, and find a job`
 ## Fun facts about me:

 - *My first PC:* `IBM PS/2 running windows 3.1`
 - *My first programming code:* `Visual Basic`
+- *I never give up

-**I've worked in different degrees of expertice with the folloing technologies:**
+**Believe it or not, I've worked in different degrees of expertice with the folloing technologies:**

 ![](https://api.iconify.design/teenyicons/html5-solid.svg?color=red&width=50)